 an outline of the proposed dissertation project, including the topic, field, methods and aim of the research (2-3 pages)

-For doctoral students starting their studies on 1 October, the deadline for submitting applications are 30 April or 31 July (for supplementary admissions procedure) each year.
-Entrance examinations then take place in June, consisting of an interview with members of the Faculty's Inter-Disciplinary Council for Postgraduate Studies, in which the applicant defends the outline of his or her proposed dissertation project.
+For doctoral students starting their studies on 1 October, deadlines for submitting applications are 30 April or 31 July (for supplementary admissions procedure) each year.
+Entrance examinations then take place in June or in September, consisting of an interview with members of the Faculty's Inter-Disciplinary Council for Postgraduate Studies, in which the applicant defends the outline of his or her proposed dissertation project.